duyth1203/use-sync-query-params/README.md

    - Return `true` if successfully set
    - Otherwise `false` if `window.history.pushState` is not available
-   - If new value (stringified) and previous value are the same, return `true`, and will not trigger re-render
-     - Same behavior if new value and previous value are both empty

 6. `setParams: (Object<key: string, value: string | number | boolean | null | undefined>) => boolean`